Centene Corporation (CNC) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Centene Corporation (CNC) has seen bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To wrap up, the performance of Centene Corporation (CNC) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.